Concordium/concordium-mysomeid/packages/chrome-ext-shared/README.md

 ### `yarn build`

-Builds the shared libery for production use.
+Builds the shared library for production use.

 ### `yarn build:dev`